History of the Puritans under King Charles I: The Independents Controversy, 1644

 The Presbyterians responded that the Independents were engaged in faction.
-The Presbyterians were Calvinists just like the Independents, but they spoke of predestination in a different way than the Independents.
-Some argued that England was an elect nation, that divine providence had chosen England as a special called nation, just as he had chosen the Israelites to be a chosen people in the Old Testament.
-Others argued that, while it is true that God has chosen some as elect and some as reprobate, it is really impossible in this life for any individual to know whether he or she was among the elect, and that life should therefore simply be lived in as close of conformity to the will of God as possible.
-They certainly did not approve of the Independents who thought that they were the only members of the elect in England: true, many members of the Church of England may have engaged in many open and notorious sins, but for the Presbyterians, that was a sign that the state needed to step in to punish those sins, lest God visit punishments on the nation in the same way that He visited punishments on Old Testament Israel when He found them sinning.
+The Presbyterians were Calvinists, like the Independents, but they understood the implications of predestination differently than the Independents.
+Some argued that England was an elect nation, that divine providence had chosen England as a specially called nation, as God had chosen the Israelites to be a chosen people in the Old Testament.
+Others argued that, while it is true that God has chosen some as elect and some as reprobate, it is impossible in this life for any individual to know whether he or she was among the elect, and that life should therefore be lived in as close of conformity to the will of God as possible.
+They did not approve of the Independents who thought that they were the only members of the elect in England: true, many members of the Church of England may have engaged in open and notorious sins, but for the Presbyterians, that was a sign that the state needed to step in to punish those sins, lest God visit punishments on the nation in the same way that He visited punishments on Old Testament Israel when He found them sinning.

-The Independent position was clearly in the minority at the Westminster Assembly – there were, after all, only Five Dissenting Brethren in an Assembly of roughly 120 divines – making it impossible for the Independents in the Assembly to get their position passed.
+The Independent position was in the minority at the Westminster Assembly – there were only Five Dissenting Brethren in an Assembly of roughly 120 divines – making it impossible for the Independents in the Assembly to get their position passed.